 One of the problems, according to analyst Farea al-Muslimi, is that none of the parties involved knows what it wants out of the UN-brokered talks.

 That’s hardly surprising, given that none of them know what they want out of the war.
-The Houthis didn’t seem to have a clear goal when they took over the capital Sanaʿa in September 2014, and the Saudis didn’t seem to have clear goal when they decided to intervene and launched Operation Decisive Storm in March 2015.
+The Houthis didn’t seem to have a clear goal when they took over the capital Sanaʿa in September 2014, and the Saudis didn’t seem to have a clear goal when they decided to intervene and launched Operation Decisive Storm in March 2015.

 So, “slowly” may be the keyword for now.
-Eventually there will be a ceasefire, because neither the Houthis nor the Saudi-led coalition is strong enough to win the war.
+Eventually, there will be a ceasefire because neither the Houthis nor the Saudi-led coalition is strong enough to win the war.
 But how much longer will they keep trying?